Holinhed-Studio/Fartsys-SMScripts/README.md

-# Fartsys-SMScripts
+# fartsys SMScripts
-Sourcemod stuff created by Fartsalot
+Fartsalot's Sourcemod mods, repo is messy at the moment.
+Please bear with us.